cdsittampalam/documentation/docs/Creating Transactions.md

 2. To authorise, tap **Authorise**.
 3. To reject, tap **Reject**.

-For the authorise or reject action, you sign in with your biometric features and 6-digit passcode, and tap confirm in the confirmation screens.
+For the authorise or reject action, you sign in with your biometric features and 6-digit PIN, and tap confirm in the confirmation screens.

 A transfer transaction can happen if it has met or exceeded the threshold level for the number of custodian signatures.
 The threshold level is entered on the fund linked to the transaction.